 - The Department pioneered the use of ultra-low sulfur diesel fuel (ULSD)-limited to 15 parts per million (ppm) of sulfur-a decade ago in certain districts and expanded its use to its entire fleet in 2004 in advance of the USEPA June 2006 nationwide ULSD mandate.
 The new standard represents a reduction of 97% from the previous low sulfur standard for on-road diesel fuel of 500 ppm that took effect in 1993.
 Prior to 1993, the average sulfur content for on-road diesel fuel was 2500 ppm. - ULSD allowed DSNY to expand its use of various advanced emission-control aftertreatment technologies, such as diesel particulate filters and diesel oxidation catalysts.
-Previously, higher sulfur content fuel would have clogged these devices.
+Higher sulfur content fuel clogs these devices.
 These controls reduce particulate matter by 90% or better, as verified in DSNY testing. - Since mid-2006, all of DSNY's new diesel truck purchases have met the stringent 2007 USEPA new-truck standards limiting particulate matter to 0.01 grams per brake horsepower-hour (g/bhp-hr), a reduction of 90% from the 2006 model year limit of 0.1 g/bhp-hr.
 As of 2010 NOx is limited to 0.2 g/bhp-hr, compared to 2.0 g/bhp-hr in the 2006 model year and 4.0 g/bhp-hr in the 2003 model year.
-As DSNY's collection trucks
+As DSNY's collection trucks have a useful life of approximately seven years, fleet turnover results in the purchase of approximately 250 new trucks per year meeting these new-truck standards.